General Description:

 The second game is FOOTBALL, which is quite rare on analog systems.
 It plays just like TENNIS, but with two lines with a hole on their middle to act as goals.
 Because this game can be played with only two paddles, there is no football team, so each player acts as a goal for the other.
 This game should have been named GOAL instead...

 The third game is HOLE IN THE WALL, another Ball and Paddle variant without central line, where one player is an inverted paddle so as to display as a vertical line with a hole instead of the paddle.
 Alghough this game is very common with analog systems, this one is played differently.
 First, the hole is located on the left of the screen, instead of the right like most other analog systems.
 Second, the hole is controlled by both players instead of one: not only the hole faces the paddle when the second player (right) moves vertically, but the first player (left) can only move the hole horizontally.
 Thus, each player moves the hole in one direction.
-This is a very strange version of this game, which has a major drawback due to the 2-player control of the hole: it is not possible to play other variants like SQUAH (where the hole is located so high that it doesn't display), BASKETBALL (where the hole is located on the top of the screen), and MOUSE HOLE (where the hole is located on the bottom of the screen)...
+This is a very strange version of this game, which has a major drawback due to the two-player control of the hole: it is not possible to play other variants like SQUASH (where the hole is located so high that it doesn't display), BASKETBALL (where the hole is located on the top of the screen), and MOUSE HOLE (where the hole is located on the bottom of the screen)...

 Electronic circuit: